Why I Will Never Go To A Zumba Class

 It was my luck to stumble upon hip-hop, sexy jazz, and K-Pop.
 I decided to show up for one class just for fun.
 And then one class became regular classes until I became the Tita in every class, the oldest with the funniest moves.
 And then I learned a few things other than the latest K-Pop steps.

 Getting out of one’s comfort zone is liberating.
 Suddenly, I wasn’t expected to know everything.
-Being in a dance class is a far cry from being the expert in the office.
+Being in a dance class is a far cry from being an expert in the office.

 Dancing sharpens memory.
 Coordination entails a lot of memorizing and muti-tasking.
 It challenges the mind and befuddles the body.